How the IT Department Can Achieve Significant ROI via eCommerce IntegrationDownload Brochure

 Codeless Platform’s code-free drag and drop integration tools enables anyone with a basic understanding of the business’s database structures to easily build business process automation tasks – thus removing the need for bespoke development and the subsequent costs.
 There is no hard coding, no programming and it is fully customisable to suit your exact business requirements.

-BPA Platform can remove many manual processes and automate the flow of information between eCommerce solutions Magento, Shopify, WooCommerce, eSellerPro, Sage Pay , GoCardless, Stripe, MetaPack and any other back office systems (Sage, SAP, Microsoft Dynamics, Saleslogix, Access Dimensions) – the possibilities are endless.
+BPA Platform can remove many manual processes and automate the flow of information between eCommerce solutions such as EKM, Magento, Shopify, WooCommerce, eSellerPro, Sage Pay , GoCardless, Stripe, MetaPack and any other back office systems (Sage, SAP, Microsoft Dynamics, Saleslogix, Access Dimensions) – the possibilities are endless.

 Automating admin tasks, giving employees on demand access to critical real-time information, as well as improving workflow, can result in cost reduction and the ability to exploit new development and project ideas.
 It’s a simple solution, but one that is often overlooked.Some of the most common processes that can be automated include: